top of page

 Maslow' Hierarchy of Needs

-The majority of people work to be able to meet physiological needs such as clothing, housing, food, and water.
+The majority of people work to meet physiological needs such as clothing, housing, food, and water.
 Work also provides the foundations for safety needs such as security and safety.

-Once you meet those needs, work can address psychological needs like providing a sense of belonging, relationships and support for your self-esteem.
+Once you meet those needs, work can address psychological needs, such as providing a sense of belonging, relationships, and support for self-esteem.

 Questions to ask yourself